felixwiemuth/LinCal/README.md

 Note that if no date is specified for an entry, the next calendar day after the date for the last entry is used.
 Thus, to add an entry for each day, except for the starting day no further dates have to be specified.
+To add two entries for the same day, `@d ...` has to be used to avoid the increment to the next day.
+It is possible to have multiple entries at the same day and time (they will be displayed in the order given).

 - `@t hh:mm`: Specify the time the notification for the next entry should be shown
 - `@st hh:mm`: Set the default notification time - works like `@t`, but is valid for all following entries where `@t` is not specified (before the first usage of `@st` the default notification time is 0:00)